b10902118/genai-hw4/README.md

     #the more the better
 ]
 ```

+## Note
 There seem to be other limits for api use, so it is possible to find one key dead even after pausing for a minute.
+Adapted from genai hw4.
+Big thanks to the TAs.